mathiasmeeusengt/oca_modules_table/docs/dev_guide/source_code.rst

 ==============

 The image below shows how the database looks like, it has two objects, Repository and Module.
-One repository can have multiple modules, but one module cannot have multi repositories
+One repository can have multiple modules, but one module cannot have multiple repositories

 .. image :: diagram.png